Maryland football loses wave of transfers but will get a boost from key returners

 The Terps lost junior safety Nick Cross, who decided to forgo his remaining eligibility to declare for the NFL draft, and an additional 16 juniors, sophomores and freshmen who were on scholarship have left the program.
 Maryland lost a pair of freshman linebackers who were high-profile recruits — five-star Terrence Lewis and four-star Branden Jennings — but most of the players who departed did not have significant roles on the 2021 team that finished 7-6.

-Maryland also heads into the 2022 season with a boost expected from key returners, most notably Dontay Demus Jr., a standout wide receiver, who decided to return for another season rather than declare for the NFL draft.
-Demus suffered a season-ending knee injury in the fifth game of the season, and at the time, he led the Big Ten in receiving yards.
+Maryland also heads into the 2022 season with a boost expected from key returners, most notably Dontay Demus Jr., a standout wide receiver, who decided to return rather than declare for the NFL draft.
+Demus was the Big Ten leader in receiving yards when he suffered a season-ending knee injury in the fifth game of the season.

 Demus will combine with returning quarterback Taulia Tagovailoa with hopes of generating an explosive passing game.
-Tagovailoa broke the school’s record for single-season passing yards in 2021, and next season will be his third as the Terps’ starter.
-At receiver, Maryland will also have rising junior Rakim Jarrett, who led Maryland with 829 receiving yards this season, and Florida transfer Jacob Copeland, who led the Gators with 642 receiving yards.
+Tagovailoa broke the Terps’ record for single-season passing yards in 2021, and next season will be his third as the starter.
+At receiver, Maryland will also have rising junior Rakim Jarrett, who led Maryland with 829 receiving yards last season, and Florida transfer Jacob Copeland, who led the Gators with 642 receiving yards.
 Maryland will also have wide receiver Jeshaun Jones back after he recovers from a season-ending injury.
 This position group will have a new coach in 2022 after Zohn Burden took a job at Duke.

 The talent Maryland has among its receivers makes it harder for others to find playing time.
 Seven Maryland receivers decided to transfer, including three seniors — Brian Cobbs, Darryl Jones and Carlos Carriere — who plan to use their extra season of eligibility, granted to all athletes because of the coronavirus pandemic, with a different program.
 Schools are not required to allow athletes to use that extra year of eligibility.